 Copy the files for the Name Service sample application into a work directory on your local machine.
 Running the sample application in a work directory allows you to identify the files that are created when the sample is executed.
-The following sections detail the directory location and sources files for the Name Service sample application.
+The following sections detail the directory location and sources files for the the Name Service sample application.

-CORBA C++ Client and Server, and CORBA Java Client Version of the Name Service Sample Application drive:\tuxdir\samples\corba\cnssimpapp
+CORBA C++ Client and Server Version of the Name Service Sample Application drive:\tuxdir\samples\corba\cnssimpapp